- ECTS credits10

 Objectives and Content

-The subject describes combustion related to safety and energy, experimental description of combustion, thermo dynamical foundation, chemical kinetics, flame temperatures, equations and models for mass and energy transport, ignition and quenching, laminar and turbulent combustion in premixed flames and diffusion flames, droplet and dust combustion, creation of pollutants, detonations, modelling of gas explosions and simulation of explosions with the CFD simulator FLACS.
+The course descreibes experimental description of combustion, thermo dynamical foundation, chemical kinetics, flame temperatures, equations and models for mass and energy transport, ignition and quenching, laminar and turbulent combustion in premixed flames and diffusion flames, droplet and dust combustion, creation of pollutants, detonations, modelling of gas explosions and simulation of explosions with the CFD simulator FLACS.

-- explain phenomena, concepts and theories related to combustion of gases, liquids and particles
+- Is able to explain phenomena, concepts and theories related to combustion of gases, liquids and particle

-- discuss how pollutants are formed and can be restricted
+- Is able to discuss how pollutants are formed and can be restricted

 Recommended Previous Knowledge